 Minnesota off-road use covers a wide range of terrain — and the right Wrangler depends on where you actually go and how hard you push it.

 For gravel roads, muddy spring conditions, and light trail use: The Willys is the best value.
-The heavier Dana axles, rear e-locker, and 4.10 axle ratio give you meaningful capability over the base Sport at a lower price than the Rubicon.
-For most of what central Minnesota's rural roads and light trails demand, the Willys is enough.
+The heavy-duty wide-track Dana axles, rear e-locker, and off-road-oriented axle ratio give you meaningful capability over the base Sport at a lower price than the Rubicon.
+For most of what central Minnesota’s rural roads and light trails demand, the Willys is enough.

-For maximum capability with no compromises: Add the Xtreme 35 Tire Package to the Rubicon or buy the 392.
-Both deliver 35-inch tires, a 4.56 axle ratio, and the full Rubicon off-road hardware as standard.
-The 392 adds the V8 experience on top of all of it.
+For maximum capability with no compromises: Add the Xtreme 35 Tire Package to the Rubicon or buy the Moab 392.
+Both deliver 35-inch tires, a performance axle ratio, and the full Rubicon off-road hardware as standard.
+The Moab 392 adds the V8 experience on top of all of it.

 Frequently Asked Questions

-Command-Trac is a part-time 4WD system standard on the Sport, Sport S, and Willys.
+Command-Trac® is a part-time 4WD system standard on the Sport, Sport S, and Willys.
 It provides low range capability but should only be engaged on low-traction surfaces — not on dry pavement.
-Rock-Trac on the Rubicon and 392 offers a 4:1 crawl ratio — four times the torque multiplication in low range — which is a significant mechanical advantage on steep or rocky terrain.
-The Rubicon with the 8-speed automatic also gets the full-time version of Rock-Trac, which is safe to use on any surface.
+Rock-Trac® on the Rubicon and Moab 392 offers a 4:1 crawl ratio — four times the torque multiplication in low range — which is a significant mechanical advantage on steep or rocky terrain.
+The Rubicon with the 8-speed automatic also gets the full-time version of Rock-Trac®, which is safe to use on any surface.

 Does the Jeep Wrangler Willys have an e-locker?